Tensor decomposition to Compress Convolutional Layers in Deep Learning: Adapt CP-decomposition to Approximately Compress Convolutional Layer

 \subsection{Forward Propagation of CPAC-Conv Layer}

+In this section, we will derive the forward propagation of CPAC-Conv layer based on the expression of original convolutional operation shown in equation (\ref{4-1-1}).
 To formulate the forward propagation of CPAC-Conv layer, we need at first apply CP-decomposition on the original convolutional kernel $\mathcal{K}$, which is a 4-way tensor with the shape of $d\times d\times S\times N$.
 The CP-decomposition of kernel $\mathcal{K}$ is given as equation (\ref{4-2-1}).

-In equation (\ref{4-2-1}), the decomposed rank-one tensors, $K^{X}_{r}, K^{Y}_{r}, K^{S}_{r}, K^{N}_{r}, r = 1,...,R$, could be regarded as the group of small kernels.
-We can approximate the original convolution operation by a sequence of convolution operations with smaller kernels along each axis of input tensor and the channels of output.
-After substituting the equation (\ref{4-2-1}) into equation (\ref{4-1-1}), the scalar expression of forward propagation can be abtained \citep{Leb15}, as shown in equation (\ref{4-2-2}).
+In equation (\ref{4-2-1}), the decomposed rank-one tensors, $K^{X}_{r}, K^{Y}_{r}, K^{S}_{r}, K^{N}_{r}, r = 1,...,R$, could be regarded as the group of small kernels along each axis of input tensor and the channels of output.
+After substituting the equation (\ref{4-2-1}) into equation (\ref{4-1-1}), the scalar expression of forward propagation can be obtained (\cite{Leb15}), as shown in equation (\ref{4-2-2}).

 Next, we need to further reformulate the scalar expression (\ref{4-2-2}) into tensor expression.
 At first, we reshape the input $\mathcal{U} \in \mathbb{R}^{X\times Y \times S}$ into $\Tilde{\mathcal{U}} \in \mathbb{R}^{d\times d \times S\times (X-d+1)(Y-d+1)}$.
 The Figure \ref{Input_Reshape} shows an example of reshaping with $d=3$.
 Intuitively, as the original convolution operation is implemented by sliding the convolution kernel over the input tensor, the reshape process will duplicate and reorganize the input tensor to enable convolution operation finished by tensor production.
 The corresponding tensor expression of equation (\ref{4-2-2}) is shown in equation (\ref{4-2-3}).